 This will give you (based on an average band D property) £306 over two months as free spare money!

 It will also give you three options; do you spend your spare money, do you invest it or do you save it?

-When I suggest to spend the money you have spare each month from council tax, I’m not suggesting you should blow the lot on the high street.
+When I suggest spending the money you have spare each month from council tax, I’m not suggesting you should blow the lot on the high street on cheap shoes!

 There are some other things it may be worth thinking about first.

 While you may have cleared this year’s council tax, have you paid everything else you owe?
 Look to make the payments to clear debts for a previous year in council tax, any late payments for rent, TV licence, water, gas, electric etc.

 Getting priority debts clear will feel like a weight off your shoulders and should see the monthly amount you need to pay out start to come down, as you won’t be having to play catch up all the time.

 If you have no other priority debts, then why not look to spend some of the spare council tax money on any other debts you have.

 Do you have an overdraft with high fees?
 The two months of spare payments could see a big knock out of it.

 How about a credit card that needs shrinking?
 Or a store card?
 Catalogue?
 How about clearing your mortgage off that little bit sooner?